Reject Mahama and Bawumia in 2024 – Alan Kyeremanten calls on Ghanaians

 The orientation programme attracted over 150,000 volunteers who offered to join the MFC and it showcased the determination of the new movement to wrestle power in the 2024 elections.

-Mr. Kyeremanten recently said John Mahama and Dr. Mahamudu Bawumia will be no match for him in the next elections.
+Kyeremanten recently said John Mahama and Bawumia would be no match for him at the next elections.

 While congratulating Vice President Bawumia on his selection as the NPP’s flagbearer, Kyerematen asserted that this outcome was widely expected.
 He pointed out that the electoral process appeared to have been strategically and tactically tilted in favour of a specific candidate, as reflected in the results of the primaries.